 With a deep respect for cultures, ASED works with local partners in West Africa, Madagascar and India to strengthen the socio-educational spaces in which the younger generation evolves.

-The aim is to promote equal opportunities to help everyone find an active place in society.
+Our goal is to promote equal opportunities to help everyone find an active place in society.
 A society that is more inclusive, more open, better able to manage its present and build its future.

 - ASED is certified by the quality label Zewo.
 The proper management of funds and control of administrative costs are regularly monitored.

-The Ased story
+The ASED story

 In 1988, Maryam and Jean-Luc Nicollier, on vacation in Turkey with their children, meet two young boys from the slums of Izmir.
 They are 5 and 9 years old, and spend their days shining shoes to survive.
-The couple go to meet their parents and discover a Kurdish family in an overwhelming situation.
+The couple meet their parents and discover a Kurdish family in an overwhelming situation.
 Touched by the living conditions of these children, who are the same age as their own, they decide to finance their education and are determined to extend their support to the whole neighborhood.

 Astrophysicist, ESA astronaut and Honorary Professor at EPFL, Claude Nicollier was the first Swiss astronaut.
 On the last of his four space missions, he performed a spacewalk from the shuttle Atlantis to repair the Hubble telescope at an altitude of 600 km.